 Going back to the basics, we should not, in an excess of politically correctness, forget that Christ was born in Bethlehem in what was to become the Kingdom of Jerusalem, that he lived and worked in Nazareth (in the Kingdom of Jerusalem) and that he was crucified in Jerusalem.
 Christ did not a dream about going to heaven from Jerusalem; his death in the city is historical fact.
 Jesus, son of Joseph, actually lived, worked, preached and converted many to his new religion during his own lifetime in what came to be called the “Holy Land” and was later the heart of the crusader kingdoms.
 St. Paul established the first Christian community in Antioch in roughly 50 AD.
 In short, the territories conquered by the crusaders encompassed the very oldest Christian territory on earth.
 There were Christians in these lands for almost 600 years before Mohammed was even born.

-Furthermore, the territories that later formed the crusader states, the County of Edessa, the Principality of Antioch, the County of Tripoli and the Kingdom of Jerusalem, had all be part of the Roman Empire and Christianized in the 4th century AD.
-From being a minority religion, Christianity became the state and majority religion in 325 under the reign of Emperor Constantine, who rebuilt Jerusalem between 325 and 330.
+Furthermore, the territories that later formed the crusader states, the County of Edessa, the Principality of Antioch, the County of Tripoli and the Kingdom of Jerusalem, had all been part of the Roman Empire and Christianized in the 4th century AD.
+From being a minority religion, Christianity became the state and majority religion after the reign of Emperor Constantine, who rebuilt Jerusalem between 325 and 330.

 The fact that the territory had been conquered and was ruled by Muslim elites, is not the same thing as mass conversion of the population.
 There are to this day significant Christian and Jewish populations in countries such as Egypt and Syria that have been continuously Muslim for 1400 years.
 Professor Rodney Stark notes: “It was a very long time before the conquered areas were truly Muslim in anything but name.
 The reality was that very small Muslim elites long ruled over non-Muslim (mostly Christian) populations in the conquered areas.”
 (God’s Battalions, Harper Collin, 2009, p.
 29.)
 Andrew Jotischky sites research that argues “for a much more even proportion of indigenous Christians to Muslims than most historians have previously allowed — perhaps even a 1:1 ratio.”
 (Crusading and the Crusader States, Pearson Longman, 2004, p.
 132)